LogoLogo

 View Results

-Analysis outputs are written to an output directory in the project with the naming convention {Analysis User Reference}-{Pipeline Code}-{GUID}.
+Analysis outputs are written to an output folder in the project with the naming convention {Analysis User Reference}-{Pipeline Code}-{GUID}.
 (1)

-Inside of the analysis output directory are the files output by the analysis processes written to the 'out' directory.
+Inside of the analysis output folder are the files output by the analysis processes written to the 'out' folder.
 In this tutorial, the file test.txt (2) is written to by the reverse process.
-Navigating into the analysis output directory, clicking into the test.txt file details, and opening the VIEW tab (3) shows the output file contents.
+Navigating into the analysis output folder, clicking into the test.txt file details, and opening the VIEW tab (3) shows the output file contents.

 The "Download" button (4) can be used to download the data to the local machine.